 The Summit is more than a conference.
 It is a pop-up center on innovative and effective approaches to help communities through local arts and cultural ecosystems.
 It is where up to 250 creative placemakers connect with fellow members of their community of practice.
-It is a launching pad to explore exciting work being done in Schenectady, Troy and other communities in the Capital Region.
+It is a launching pad to explore exciting work being done in Jersey City, New York and other communities in the Northeast.
 These cities deal with the same opportunities and challenges as cities throughout the Mid-Atlantic states and New England.

 With 40 sessions online or in-person, you can explore a wide range of topics: community revitalization, local economic development, equity and inclusion, infrastructure, social practice art, and more.

-We're meeting online April 18 and 19.
+We're meeting online on May 9.
 You can participate in sessions live, or watch recordings of any sessions you missed.
 (They will be available to you long after the Summit, so you can take your time.)
-You can visit the exhibit booths at your convenience to learn more about what’s going on in the creative placemaking field, and about organizations doing interesting work in New York’s Capital Region.
-Want to meet up with other participants, or maybe connect with an affinity group to find other people who share your interests or are from your area?
-You can do that in the online Social Lounge.
+You can visit the exhibit booths at your convenience to learn more about what’s going on in the creative placemaking field.

-On April 21 and 22, we’ll be together at Proctors Theater in downtown Schenectady.
-You can expand your creative placemaking toolbox through workshops, get and share big ideas in Strategic Conversations, sharpen your planning and design skills through Strategy Labs, or go on tours to see interesting things happening in the Capital District.
-There will also be events taking place in the community, including multiple Strategy Labs and a public art activity in downtown Schenectady on April 23, so please plan to stay over for the weekend.
+On May 11 and 12, we’ll be together at the Culinary Conference Center in the Journal Square neighborhood of Jersey City.
+You can expand your creative placemaking toolbox through workshops, get and share big ideas in Strategic Conversations, sharpen your planning and design skills through Strategy Labs, or go on tours to see interesting things happening in the area.
+We also plan to livestream and record some session.

-The 2022 Northeast & Mid-Atlantic Creative Placemaking Leadership Summit is produced by Creative Placemaking Communities.
+The 2023 Northeast & Mid-Atlantic Creative Placemaking Leadership Summit is produced by a partnership that includes: